Chip Cookies for April Fool’s Day

 - Cut an oval with an egg cutter.
 Then, use a smaller egg cutter or a smashed football cutter to cut out the center.

-- If your egg cutter are larger then real Funyuns then, cut a piece out and pinch the pieces together.
+- If your egg cutter is larger then real Funyuns, cut a piece out and pinch the pieces together.
 Now, make the shape less perfect by smashing and pinching with your fingers.
 I looked at a real Funyun for this step.

-- Cover the back of mini muffin pan with foil and parchment paper.
-Then, place the Funyun cookie over the edge of the tin and bake .
+- Cover the back of the mini muffin pan with foil and parchment paper.
+Then, place the Funyun cookie over the edge of the tin and bake.
 I removed them before the edges turned brown.

 I hope you have a great April Fools day and don’t get tricked to badly!